chef/chef-web-docs/chef_master/source/resource_ohai_hint.rst

    Delete an Ohai hint file.

 ``:nothing``
    Define this resource block to do nothing until notified by another resource to take action.
-When this resource is notified, the resource block is either run immediately or it is queued up to be run at the end of the Chef Client run.
+When this resource is notified, the resource block is either run immediately or it is queued up to be run at the end of the Chef Infra Client run.

 Properties
 =====================================================